 Academic Concerns in the Senior School - Director of Teaching & Learning

-All other matters in the Senior School - Director of Senior School
+All other matters in the Senior School - Head of Senior School

 All matters in the Junior School - Head of Junior School

-All matters relating to teacher accreditation (TAA) - Deputy Principal
+All matters relating to teacher accreditation (TAA) - Director of Human Services